Alfa Anderson: Chic years

 In 1977, Vandross encouraged Anderson to audition as a background vocalist for Chic, a new band created by Nile Rodgers and Bernard Edwards.
-Anderson's and Vandross's background vocals appear on the eponymous debut album Chic, which contained number one hit "Dance, Dance, Dance" and the Billboard charted "Everybody Dance".
+Anderson's and Vandross's background vocals appear on the eponymous debut album Chic, which contained the number one hit "Dance, Dance, Dance" and the Billboard charted "Everybody Dance".

 Anderson became a lead singer when one of Chic's original leads, Norma Jean Wright, left the group in 1978.
 Along with fellow lead Luci Martin, Chic would go on to produce many more charted hits, including the multi platinum "Le Freak" (1978) and "Good Times" (1979), as well as "My Forbidden Lover" (1979).
-Anderson is the lead vocalist for the top ten hit "I Want Your Love"(1978) and "At Last I Am Free" (1978).
+Anderson is the lead vocalist for the top ten hit "I Want Your Love" (1978) and "At Last I Am Free" (1978).

-At the height of Chic's fame, Anderson regularly appeared on the television shows such as Soul Train, The Midnight Special, and Top of the Pops.
+At the height of Chic's fame, Anderson regularly appeared on television shows such as Soul Train, The Midnight Special, and Top of the Pops.
 She also worked on the Chic-produced sessions of Sister Sledge's "We Are Family" (1979), Diana Ross's Diana (1980), and Johnny Mathis's I Love My Lady (1981).

 In 1983, Rodgers and Edwards dissolved the original Chic band.
 During this time, Anderson began touring internationally with Luther Vandross and from 1982 until 1987, performing with him at venues such as Wembley Stadium in London.

 Anderson continued to work with other notable artists, appearing on albums by Bryan Adams, Gregory Hines, Mick Jagger, Teddy Pendergrass, Jennifer Holliday, Billy Squier, Sheena Easton, Jody Watley, Bryan Ferry, and Jonathan Butler.